th1k/PNPT-Preparation/PEH/ch07. Active Directory/a. Initial Attack Vectors/LLMNR Poisoning.md

 The best defense in this case is to disable LLMNR and NBT-NS.
 - To disable LLMNR, select "Turn OFF Multicast Name Resolution" under Local Computer Policy > Computer Configuration > Administrative Templates > Network > DNS Client in the Group Policy Editor.
-- To disable NBT-NS, navigate to Network Connections > Network Adapter Properties > TCP/IPv4 Properties > ﻿﻿Advanced tab > WINS tab and select "Disable NetBIOS over TCP/IP"
+- To disable NBT-NS, navigate to Network Connections > Network Adapter Properties > TCP/IPv4 Properties > Advanced tab > WINS tab and select "Disable NetBIOS over TCP/IP"

 If a company must use or cannot disable LLMNR/NBT-NS, the best course of action is to:
--   ﻿﻿Require Network Access Control
+- Require Network Access Control
--   ﻿﻿Require strong user passwords (e.g., >14 characters in length and limit common word usage).
+- Require strong user passwords (e.g., >14 characters in length and limit common word usage).
 The more complex and long the password, the harder it is for an attacker to crack the hash.